SAT vs ACT: Which Exam Should You Take

 Don’t Like Time Limits: As was discussed earlier in the post, the SAT does, on average, allow more time to answer questions than the ACT.
 Remember though that despite the time increase, SAT questions are often more difficult than their ACT counterparts.
 Moreover, if you’re someone who panics under pressure or has trouble trying to move through a lot of material quickly, then the SAT may be a better fit on test day.

 Don’t Like Geometry: If you’re not strong at geometry, then chances are good that you won’t like the ACT.
 Why?
-Because it features three times as many geometry questions than the new SAT.
+Because it features three times as many geometry questions as the new SAT.
 Also, you have the luxury of geometry equations being included on the reference guide before the section begins.
-On the ACT, you better have everything you need memorized.
+On the ACT, you better have everything you need to be memorized.

 Like Writing Analysis: The SAT essay section will ask you to read and break down a presented piece of writing, not unlike a regular English class.
 You won’t be required to form and express your own opinion.
 If picking writing apart is a strong suit, but crafting your own argument isn’t, then the SAT essay will better showcase your strengths.